 Part of the charm of Ancestry is that there is an active community of family historians on the site.
 If you have a query or you have hit a brick wall in your research then have no fear as help is at hand.

 If you don’t fancy going through Ancestry directly for help, or you feel that the community may help you better, then you can always check out the message boards for support.

-Staff though do frequent these boards so you may actually get a response from them.
+The staff though do frequent these boards so you may get a response from them.